Crans-Montana

-Crans-Montana is a municipality in the district of Sierre in the canton of Valais, Switzerland.
-On 1 January 2017 the former municipalities of Chermignon, Mollens, Montana and Randogne merged to form the new municipality of Crans-Montana.

-Crans-Montana is also a ski resort that was created through the fusion of the two centres of Crans and Montana and belonged to six municipalities (Chermignon, Icogne, Lens, Mollens, Montana and Randogne), four of which merged to form the municipality of Crans-Montana.
+Crans-Montana (/fr/) is a municipality and ski resort in the predominantly French-speaking district of Sierre in the canton of Valais, Switzerland.
+The municipality was formed through the merger of Chermignon, Mollens, Montana and Randogne municipalities on 1 January 2017.
+The ski resort Crans-Montana was created through the fusion of the two centres of Crans and Montana, and is split between three municipalities, namely Crans-Montana, Icogne, and Lens.

 History

 Chermignon

 Chermignon is first mentioned in 1228 as Chermenon and Chirminon.
 It became an independent municipality in 1905 when it separated from Lens.

 Mollens

 Mollens is first mentioned about 1250 as Molaen.
 In 1286 it was mentioned as Moleing.
-The municipality was formerly known by its German name Molei, however, that name is no longer used.
+The municipality was formerly known by its German name Molei; however, that name is no longer used.

 Montana

 Montana is first mentioned in 1243 as Montana.
 In 1905 it separated from Lens to form an independent municipality.

 Randogne

 Randogne is first mentioned in 1224 as Randonni.